IntelligentSoftwareSystems/Galois/README.md

 All Lonestar applications take a `-t` command-line option to specify the number of threads to use.
 All applications run a basic sanity check (often insufficient for correctness) on the program output, which can be turned off with the `-noverify` option.
+You can specify `-help` command-line option to print all available options.

 Upon successful completion, each application will produce some stats regarding running time of various sections, parallel loop iterations and memory usage, etc. These